m4tlch/laravel-blog/README.md

 ## What this package is NOT for:

  - Sites where you want your (normal, non-admin) users to write blog posts.
-You must set `canManageBlogEtcPosts()` on your user model to ONLY allow trusted users.
+You must set `canManageM4BlogPosts()` on your user model to ONLY allow trusted users.

 ## Important notes

-1) Anyone who can manage blog posts (defined by the `canManageBlogEtcPosts()` method you add to your User model) can submit any HTML which is echoed out.
+1) Anyone who can manage blog posts (defined by the `canManageM4BlogPosts()` method you add to your User model) can submit any HTML which is echoed out.
 This is a security issue.
 If you don't trust the content you should add a custom view and escape the blog content before echoing it, and set `use_custom_view_files` in the config to false.

 2) if `use_custom_view_files` is enabled in the config (which it is by default), it means that any post with a custom view file set (details in the docs) can include any file within `/resources/views/custom_blog_posts`, which blade will execute.
 This package gives no method to edit any file within that directory though.

-## How to install BlogEtc to your laravel app
+## How to install M4Blog to your laravel app

-Please see our [BlogEtc Laravel Blog Package Documentation/install guide](https://nikacrm.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide) for install instructions.
-(It is very simple - done via composer/artisan commands, plus adding one method to your \App\User model (`canManageBlogEtcPosts()` which should return `true` if this user can manage the blog).
+Please see our [M4Blog Laravel Blog Package Documentation/install guide](https://nikacrm.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide) for install instructions.
+(It is very simple - done via composer/artisan commands, plus adding one method to your \App\User model (`canManageM4BlogPosts()` which should return `true` if this user can manage the blog).

 ## How to customise the blog views/templates

-This is easy to do, and further detail can be found in our  [BlogEtc Laravel Blog Package Documentation](https://nikacrm.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#guide_to_views).
+This is easy to do, and further detail can be found in our  [M4Blog Laravel Blog Package Documentation](https://nikacrm.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#guide_to_views).

 After doing the correct `vendor:publish`, all of the default template files will be found in /resources/views/vendor/blogetc/ and are easy to edit to match your needs.